mamarcus64/threadward/README.md

 `threadward` operates under the framework of **hierarchical variable retention**.
 When iterating over multiple variables, all variable values higher up on the hierarchy are retained when iterating over the variables underneath them. **This means that the order of the defined variables matters a lot.**

 For example, imagine that I were running an NLP sentiment analysis pipeline with four variables, `model`, `dataset`, `test_set`, and `seed`, in that exact order.
-This means that once a worker subprocess loads a speciic model, it will only receive tasks that use that model until all tasks using that model are finished -- i.e. every combination of `(dataset, test_set, seed)` defined in the `VariableSet`.
+This means that once a worker subprocess loads a specific model, it will only receive tasks that use that model until all tasks using that model are finished -- i.e. every combination of `(dataset, test_set, seed)` defined in the `VariableSet`.
 Similarly, once a specific `model` loads a certain `dataset`, it will iterate over every `(test_set, seed)` combination before loading a new dataset.

 In the `variable_iteration.py` file, there is one main function, `setup_variable_set`, where the implementation for the example above would be: